glotzerlab/signac/doc/configuration.rst

 .. note::

-    To prevent that unauthorized users can steal your login credentials, **signac** will update the configuration file permissions, such that it is only readable by yourself.
+    To prevent that unauthorized users can obtain your login credentials, **signac** will update the configuration file permissions, such that it is only readable by yourself.

 Changing the password